byteball/counterstake-sdk/README.md

 * `foreign_symbol`: asset's symbol on the foreign network.
 * `stake_asset`: asset id or token contract address of the asset used to back one's claims on the foreign chain, the same asset is used for counterstaking.
 * `import_aa`: AA/contract on the foreign chain used for importing tokens from the home chain.
-* `min_expatriation_reward`: mininmum reward to be paid to an assistant whe expatriating the token (home to foreign).
+* `min_expatriation_reward`: minimum reward to be paid to an assistant when expatriating the token (home to foreign).
 A fractional number.
-* `min_repatriation_reward`: mininmum reward to be paid to an assistant whe repatriating the token (foreign to home).
+* `min_repatriation_reward`: minimum reward to be paid to an assistant when repatriating the token (foreign to home).
 A fractional number.
 * `count_expatriation_claimants`: the number of assistants recently active on the foreign chain that can help with an expatriation transfer.
 * `count_repatriation_claimants`: the number of assistants recently active on the home chain that can help with a repatriation transfer.
 * `max_expatriation_amount`: maximum amount assistants can help with when expatriating.
 A fractional number.